 Francesca Cappelletti, PhD in “Art History”, professor at the University of Ferrara, and scientific committee of the TekneHub.
 She studied at La Sapienza, Rome, at the Warburg Institute, London, and at Collège de France, Paris.
 Her publication on the Mattei paintings collection contributing to the rediscovery of the lost painting The taking of Christ, by Caravaggio, now at the National Gallery of Art, Dublin.
 She studied the French followers of Caravaggio, the Flemish artists in Italy, and wrote a book on the painter Paul Bril.
 Since 2007 she is the director of the Fondazione Ermitage Italia.
 She has been among the curators of the exhibition Nature et Idéal.
 Le paysage à Rome 1600-1650, Paris, Grand Palais- Madrid, Prado, 2011.
 She is currently a component of the Consiglio Superiore dei Beni Culturali at the Italian Ministry of Cultural Heritage.

-EMANUELE PIAIA (male) - PhD, Architect, research fellow
+EMANUELE PIAIA (male) - PhD, Architect, Research fellow, Technical coordinator

 Emanuele Piaia, Architect PhD in “Technology of Architecture”, is Adjunct Professor of Technology of Architecture at University of Ferrara where he is member of the LEM as research fellow.
 His research interest includes building design, innovation building technologies, cultural heritage, sustainable refurbishment and energy efficiency.
 He has been involved in several national and international research project as: INTERREG Project - Villas, Stately Homes and Castles; 7th FP _ EU CHIC; COST TU0701_Improving the quality of suburban building areas; PRIN 2008_Refurbishment, regeneration and valorisation of the high density social housing settlement built in the second part of ‘900 in the suburban areas.